thiago-a-souza/MongoDB/6-Data Modeling.md

 > exp = db.employees.explain()

-// collaction scan: city does not match the default collation
+// collecollction scan: city does not match the default collation
 > exp.update({ city : "" }, { $set : { address : "" }} )

 // index scan: declaring a collation that matches an index